Photos by Stephanie Staton

-A well-seasoned cast iron pot is not difficult to keep clean.
+A well-seasoned cast-iron pot is not difficult to keep clean.
 After using it, simply rinse under hot water and use a plastic scrub pad or scrub brush to remove any stubborn bits of food.
 Immediately after washing, dry the pan with a kitchen towel.

 To make sure the pan is completely dry, place it on a stove burner turned on low for a few minutes.

-- Using Cast iron cookware is a good way to add iron to your diet; the food cooked in it will absorb a bit of the mineral.
+- Using cast-iron cookware is a good way to add iron to your diet; the food cooked in it will absorb a bit of the mineral.

-- Never leave your pan to soak in water.
+- Never soak your pan in water.

-It’s not difficult to restore cast iron cookware and once restored, maintenance is simple.
+It’s not difficult to restore cast-iron cookware, and once restored, maintenance is simple.
 So if you are not already cooking with cast iron, go on your own treasure hunt.

-Rust or caked-on, rancid grime are reasons many perfectly good cast iron pots and pans have been shoved to the back of kitchen cabinets, buried in boxes in a basement, or stored in piles of junk in the corner of a barn.
+Rust or caked-on, rancid grime are reasons many perfectly good cast-iron pots and pans have been shoved to the back of kitchen cabinets, buried in boxes in a basement, or stored in piles of junk in the corner of a barn.
 If you don’t have your own pot that’s awaiting your attention, ask your relatives and friends what they have tucked away.
 If those avenues fail, try yard sales, barn sales or flea markets to find inexpensive pots and pans in need of refurbishing.

 About the Author: Rhoda Peacher is a freelance photographer and writer based in Oregon.